nuxeo-sandbox/nuxeo-labs-studio/webui/README.md

 # About **nuxeo-labs-studio**

-This repository contains the necessary files and instructions too add certain features to your [Nuxeo](http://www.nuxo.com) application via [Nuxeo Studio](http://www.nuxeo.com/products/studio/).
-Some modules are for JSF, some are for WebUI, and others (at the root level) are unrelated to the UI.
+This repository contains the necessary files and instructions too add certain features to your [Nuxeo](http://www.nuxo.com) application via [Nuxeo Studio](http://www.nuxeo.com/products/studio/) for use with WebUI.

 ## Contributing